anjalisilva/gateCounts/README.md

 <div style="text-align:left">

-Negative visitor counts can also result from a lower gate count value has been entered compared to previous day.
-This package attempts to correct for this.
+Negative visitor counts can also result from a lower gate count value that has been entered compared to previous day.
+This may result from manual entry or system errors.
+This package attempts to detect and correct for this.

 <div style="text-align:center">